 It’s fairly often that as I’m speaking with someone about website stuff, I’m asked, “How do you know all this stuff?”
 And my response is usually the same: I google things a lot.
-I’m a firm believer that these days, while it may be nice to be “smart” or “knowledgable” – what’s more important is being resourceful: being able to find the information you need.
+I’m a firm believer that these days, while it may be nice to be “smart” or “knowledgable” – what’s more important is being resourceful: being able to find the information you need on your own.
 And since the Internet is without question our primary source for finding any kind of information these days, it would serve you well to better know how to search it.
-To get you started, here are a few tips for finding exactly what you’re looking for on the Internet.
+To get you started, here are a few tips for finding exactly what you’re looking for online.

 1) Think Like a Website

-This is by far the most important thing to consider when it comes to searching effectively.
 Instead of focusing on your question at hand, consider what words would be likely to appear on the website for your needs.
-For example, if you’re trying to figure out what percentage of people use Firefox as their browser, instead of typing “how many people use Firefox” into Google, try to imagine what the website that has this information would say in its header.
-Probably something like “browser usage statistics”, right?
+For example, if you’re trying to figure out what percentage of people use Firefox as their browser, instead of typing “how many people use Firefox” into Google, try to imagine what the website that has this information would say in its contents.
+Probably something like “browser usage statistics,” right?
 The more you can learn to think like a website, the better you’ll get at finding what you need online.
 A few other examples: instead of searching for “how do I get rid of a headache”, try “home headache remedies.”
-Instead of searching for “what is fun to do in NYC”, try “NYC best kept secrets.”
+Instead of searching for “what is fun to do in NYC,” try “NYC best unknown things to do.”

 2) Be Specific